 - kosher salt to taste

-- 2 tablespoons unsalted butter (to make vegan, use olive oil only)
+- 2 tablespoons unsalted butter (to make vegan, use vegan butter or olive oil only)

 - 2 tablespoons extra virgin olive oil, divided